 I can remember the first time I saw Beauford Delaney’s Portrait of James Baldwin?, 1971.
 After reading the description I remember saying to myself, “How is there a question about the portrait, if they were known friends?”.
 I’ll admit that there is something a bit off about the work, but it has all of Baldwin’s characteristics – the receding hairline and turtle neck were dead giveaways – and at the time the artist was going through a few mental health issues that could’ve made his memory of his friends facial features a bit skewed.
 The mustard color palette is a sharp contrast to the more colorful portraits by the artist of Baldwin.
 Like his 1945 painting (Portrait of James Baldwin, 1945) in which bright reds, bold blues and interchanging shadows of brown, yellow and white accentuate the detail in the skin, giving a more impressionistic look.
 Although titled by Baldwin’s brother, Baldwin himself owned this painting and I’d like to think he wouldn’t keep a random look alike painting (laughs).

-The largest work in the gallery – Frank Bowling’s Texas Louise, 1971 – gives the feel of approaching the peak of a mountain range to look at the sunset.
+The largest work in the gallery – Frank Bowling’s Texas Louise, 1971 – gives the viewer a feeling of approaching the peak of a mountain range to look at the sunset.
 Vibrant ranges of color blend with stenciled outlines of the continents, making reference to the global mindset of identity.
 As you spend time with the work you can’t help but think of Bowling’s concept of the Map Paintings and how they relate to our current world.
 These works according to Bowling were to “celebrate a more fluid and open idea of identity and belonging to the world”, a contemporary concept talked about but rarely practiced.

 Last but certainly not least in the gallery is Jack Whitten’s Asa’s Palace, 1973, a large purplish canvas with islands of green paint that give the impression of vines in a wisteria tree.
 Using what Whitten called a “developer”, he created “rake-like” strokes with results like pulling the canvas fresh from a printer jam.